stevedonovan/gentle-intro/src/object-orientation.md

 }
 ```

-(This is an example of a Rust coding convention - such methods should end in `_mut`)
+(This is an example of a Rust naming convention - such methods should end in `_mut`)

 Now, a method for borrowing both strings, reusing the first method: